nadahameed/YoRPG_doubleN/README.md

 #### Verison to version modifications:
 * v0: added Protagonist.java and Monster.java
 * v1: added the superclass Character.java
-* v2: created at least 3 protagonist and monster subclasses
+* v2: created at least 3 protagonist subclasses and 3 monster subclasses

 #### How can we grow this game?
 We should add more characters into the game, each with unique stats.